 Most of the activity is centered around Charlotte.

-The first one to come online will be the Monroe Expressway, a 20-mile, $731 million new highway between eastern Mecklenburg County and Wingate and Marshville.
+The second N.C. toll road to come online was the Monroe Expressway, a 20-mile, $731 million new highway between eastern Mecklenburg County and Wingate and Marshville.
 The four lanes will be fully tolled but cheaper, at roughly 17 cents per mile.

-They’re scheduled to open in late 2018.
+They opened in fall 2018.
 This will alleviate traffic on the miserable U.S. 74, which has about 60,000 daily cars near the I-485 interchange.

 Then, of course, there are the toll lanes north of Charlotte on I-77.
 This project will widen the state’s busiest highway, at more than 180,000 cars per day.

 It’s different from the others in that it’s a public-private partnership, where a private company is currently finishing all the construction and will collect the toll money.

 That’s what got North Carolina in trouble on I-77.
 People perceived it as a money grab, and couldn’t understand why the DOT wouldn’t widen the state’s busiest road with the budget they already have.